se-edu/learningresources/contents/ai/ml.md

 #### Unsupervised Learning
 Unsupervised learning algorithms do not require labels.

 Using clustering as an example, the data is split into groups by the algorithm.
-The down side is that it is difficult to explain the relationships between items grouped.
+The downside is that it is difficult to explain the relationships between items grouped.

 This approach can be used by e-commerce sites to identify similar products, where a clear and interpretable label for similar products is not required.